dell/terraform-provider-apex/about/INSTALLATION.md

 limitations under the License.
 -->

-# Installation of Terraform Provider for Dell PowerStore
+# Installation of Terraform Provider for Dell Apex

 ## Installation from public repository